Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 - Lose points when not engage w/ & avoiding opponent
 - Some believers spend whole lives stalled in confrontation w/ enemy & never try to claim the victory through aggressive fight
 	- remember God gives u the victory & he already won war but u still have to fight battles
+		- Satan was already jusedn as a loser of the match so do not be afriad of his power; be confident & resist him steadfastly in the faith
 	- do not hold back, use all your might against the enemy when God tells u too b/c Satan won't hold back when God lets him
 ### Balance/Temperance
 - Difficult to regain once lost when fighting